kevinmcsherry/kevs_ci-project1/README.md

 ## Testing

 Testing my website was a natural part of the development work on a day to day basis.
 Each little change was then tried and tested.
 So hundreds of tests were carried out as a natural progression.
 These are not all documented.
 However, when my site was at a point where its was fully functional and a place where I believed was consumable, I conducted further documented, comprehensive testing.
-Please see [Here](https://docs.google.com/spreadsheets/d/1htQBVcgTHaQGAu9rQoSIUzo6yJ912onbbliXnAJKo1Q/edit#gid=0)
+I used an overall User Story for the Web Site and individual use cases to drive these tests.
+Please see [User Story and Functional Testing](https://docs.google.com/spreadsheets/d/1htQBVcgTHaQGAu9rQoSIUzo6yJ912onbbliXnAJKo1Q/edit#gid=0)

 ### Validator Testing